 Johnstone’s Trade Acrylic Eggshell

 There isn’t much I can say about Johnstone’s Trade acrylic eggshell really, as it’s basically the same as any other trade eggshell.
 Opacity is good, as is durability and ease of use.
 This is the type of paint you would use in a bathroom, or perhaps a kitchen.
 I have no issues using it at all, and always achieve good results when I do.

 Johnstone’s Trade Jonmat

 Jonmat is Johnstone’s Trade premium contract matt.
 It used to be terrible, but they changed the formula a while back and it’s ok now.
 Strange stuff though!
 The opacity of it is fantastic, but it dries ridiculously fast.
-Great for spraying onto new plaster as you can apply your two coats one after another.
-It’s great if you want to get away with applying one coat over an already white ceiling.
-You can’t touch Johnstone’s Trade Jonmat up at all or it flashes like crazy!
+Great for spraying onto new plaster, as you can apply your two coats one after another.
+It’s also good if you want to get away with applying one coat over an already white ceiling.
+You can’t touch Johnstone’s Trade Jonmat up at all, or it flashes like crazy!
 Other than that, it’s a great contract matt.
 It smells lovely as well.

 Johnstone’s Trade Jonmat gets an 8/10